This episode is titled – “Did Those Feet?” Why it bears that title is this . . .

 Other legends put the adult Jesus in Glastonbury, using his constructions skills in making a house and working as a ship’s carpenter.
-Older and even less reliable legends leave Jesus in Israel but send Uncle Joseph to Britain alone 30 years after Jesus’ return to heaven.
+Older and even less reliable legends leave Jesus in Israel but send Uncle Joseph to Britain alone 30 years after Jesus’ ascension.

 Okay, enough of the legends.
 What is certain is Origen’s reference to the Gospel having been received among the Britons in the early 3rd Century.
-And the faith hadn’t just come there, it was widely accepted there.
+And the faith hadn’t just come there, it was widely accepted.
 Even the North African apologist Tertullian wrote in An Answer to the Jews some time around ad 200 that the Faith had taken root and was growing in Britain.
-The first church historian Eusebius note that “some apostles passed over the ocean to what are called the British Isles.”
-Then there’s a remark by the 6th Century British monk Gildas who wrote, ‘These islands received … the holy precepts of Christ . . . at the latter part of the reign of Tiberius Caesar.”
-But modern scholars dismiss this because Tiberius was smothered to death in his bed in ad 37.
+The first church historian Eusebius notes that “some apostles passed over the ocean to what are called the British Isles.”

-Tiberius was followed by Caligula, then Claudius.
-In 43, 2 years after Claudius was hailed as emperor of Rome, 40,000 Roman soldiers finally achieved Julius Caesar’s plan to invade Britain.
+In AD 43, 2 years after Claudius was hailed Emperor of Rome, 40,000 Roman soldiers finally achieved Julius Caesar’s plan to invade Britain.
 Times had changed; Claudius invaded the island mainly because he could, and he needed the prestige of a military victory.
 Having landed on the coast of Kent, the legions subdued Wales and England, but found themselves overextended after a few victories against the Picts of Scotland.

 The British Celts adapted quickly to the lifestyle of their Roman conquerors.
 Celtic languages were abandoned in favor of Latin, and Celts began bowing to the gods of the Roman pantheon.